Pressure Sore Claims

 Our friendly team of specialist lawyers at Medical Solicitors have ample experience of bringing pressure sore claims when pressure sores could and should have been avoided.
 We conduct most of our Clinical and Medical Negligence claims under ‘No Win, No Fee’ agreements, also known as Conditional Fee Agreements so our clients do not have to worry about how they can possibly afford to pay for the legal costs of pressure sore compensation claims.
 You have nothing to lose in speaking to us.

 It is estimated that 4–10% of patients admitted to acute hospitals in the UK will suffer from a pressure sore while in hospital.
 It is estimated that up to 20% of residents in nursing and residential homes may be affected.
 High incidence of pressure ulcers is widely regarded as an indicator of poor quality care provision whether this be in a hospital or care home setting.
 In addition, district nurses and GPs should not delay in referring a patient to hospital for a pressure sore that is not getting better.
+New guidance is to be rolled out nationally from April 2019 to make Trusts more consistent in dealing with how pressure ulcers are defined and harm reported.

 Here is more information about pressure sores and examples of just a few past pressure sore compensation claims.